aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-Gets and sets the display label of the linked ole object.
+the display label of the linked ole object.

 **Returns:**
 java.lang.String